Alfie May

+After playing in non-League with Corinthian, Billericay Town, Chatham Town, Bromley, VCD Athletic, Erith & Belvedere, Farnborough and Hythe Town, May turned professional in 2017 with Doncaster Rovers, later also playing in the Football League for Cheltenham Town, Charlton Athletic, and Birmingham City, with whom he won the EFL League One title.

 Career

 Early career

-Born in Gravesend, May began his career in the youth team at Millwall where he stayed from age nine until 14, being released due to his size.
+Born in Gravesend, May began his career in the youth team at Millwall where he stayed from age 9 until 14, being released due to his size.
 He began his senior career with Corinthian, then Billericay Town and Chatham Town, before joining Bromley on a dual-registration basis in January 2014.
 After a spell with VCD Athletic, May signed for Erith & Belvedere in August 2014.
 After a trial at League One club Crewe Alexandra in September 2014, May signed for Farnborough in October 2014.
 He left the club after just two weeks.
 After returning to previous club Erith & Belvedere, he moved to Hythe Town in October 2015.
 In September 2016 his manager said he was good enough to play in the Football League, and he had a trial with League Two club Stevenage in October 2016.

 Doncaster Rovers

 After the club made an approach for him, May turned professional with Doncaster Rovers (also in League Two) in January 2017, signing a 2 1/2-year contract.
 He scored his first professional goal on 18 February 2017, in a 1–1 home draw with Luton Town.